gjbex/training-material/Python/INSTALL_CONDA.md

 ## Install an additional package
-To install an additional package, e.g., `pandas`, first ensure that the environment you want to work in is activated.
+To install an additional package, e.g., `tensorflow-gpu`, first ensure that the environment you want to work in is activated.
 ```bash
 $ source activate science